ibm-cloud-docs/cis/edge-functions-use-cases.md

   let response = await fetch(request)

   // Create an identity TransformStream (a.k.a. a pipe).
-  // The readable side will become our new response body. let { readable, writable } = new TransformStream()
+  // The readable side becomes our new response body. let { readable, writable } = new TransformStream()

   // Start pumping the body.
 NOTE: No await!